bozsahin/ccglab/docs/windows10-directions.md

-# CCGlab in Windows10 as a native linux app.
+# <code>CCGlab</code> in Windows10 as a native linux app.

 This guide is prepared by Efecan Yilmaz.
 It gives you first a linux as W10 app, then ccglab.
 =======
-This guide is prepared by Efecan Yilmaz.
-It gives you first a linux as W10 app, then <code>ccglab</code>.
+This guide was first prepared by Efecan Yilmaz.
+It gives you first a linux as W10 app, then <code>ccglab.</code>

 No partitions, no virtualbox.
 Thanks Efe.